 Do you need a book or article for your research and the library does not have it?
+(Please note, the library does not process requests for required textbooks for current ongoing courses.)
 The library can provide your item to you by requesting it from other libraries or sources.
 We will contact you when it is available via your UWest email.
 If you have a special case or request, please come to the library in person and we will do our best to assist you.
 (For other libraries: To borrow from us, please skip to below: Interlibrary Lending)

 How to use the document delivery service?